MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 ```powershell
 Get-ContainerImage -Name newimage | Remove-ContainerImage -Force
 ```
+!--Is this really what people would be doing everytime they're creating images?
+This article seems like more of a walkthrough.
+For user guide - and maybe for future after we see how this article does, I'd suggest breaking making step 4 a seperate section and not one of the steps.
+And first 3 steps plus "remove" section would be seperate article from the rest of this content. --!
 ##Host a Web Server in a Container

 This next example will walk through a more practical use case for a Windows Server Container.
 The steps included in this exercise will complete the following: